percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

      :Default: socat
      :Match: Yes

-socat is recommended because it allows for socket options like transfer buffer sizes
+socat is recommended because it allows for socket options like transfer buffer sizes.

 .. option:: tca